pettarin/glyphIgo/README.md

 6. export one of the above lists of Unicode characters as an EPUB file, for quick testing on an eReader,
 7. lookup for information about a given Unicode character, including fuzzy name matching, and
 8. count the number of characters in an EPUB file or a plain text UTF-8 file.
+9. (de)obfuscate a font, with either the IDPF or the Adobe algorithm

 The syntax is the following: